-The visual inspection of the neighbourhood found that it is well equipped with trash bins that are distributed across it.
+The visual inspection of the neighbourhood found that the neighbourhood is well equipped with trash bins that are distributed all over it.
 However, an owner of a supermarket in Al Yadoudeh Neighbourhood explained, "there are no trash bins in this street because residents refuse to put it in front of their houses, that is why we have to walk 5 minutes to throw the garbage."
 (Interview, Dec., 2021)